 a. calculate the yield to maturity (YTM) for each of the

 d.
-Use your answer from part c, and assume the CPI in 2006 is 190.
-Calculate and report the actual, annual, compounded rate of inflation over the next five years using the time value of money calculation.
-Would a person who bought a Regular T-bond in 2001 and held it until maturity be helped or harmed by the actual rate of inflation?
+Use your answer from part c, and assume the CPI in 2005 is 182.
+Calculate the and state the actual rate of inflation over the next five years.
+Would a person who bought the Regular T-bond in 2000 and held it until maturity be helped or harmed by the actual rate of inflation?
 Why or why not?
 Explain in a short essay.
 (6 points)

-e. assuming that Regular T-notes are fully taxable, would a person in the 28% marginal tax bracket prefer the municipal bond (tax-free) or the Regular T-bond?
+e. assuming that Regular T-notes are fully taxable, would a person in the 26% tax bracket prefer the municipal bond (tax-free) or the Regular T-bond?
 Explain your answer and show calculations to support your answer.
 (Assume that there is no difference in default risk) (6 points)

 2. (10 points total, 2 points for each part ) Given the

 a.
-Calculate the annualized, compounded nominal rate of return for each country’s stock index over this period using a) the formula: PV (1+i)n =FV, or b) the calculator.
+Calculate the annualized, compounded nominal rate of return for each country’s stock index over this period using the time value of money formula.

 b.
-Calculate the annualized, compounded rate of inflation in each country using the same procedure as in part a.
+Calculate the annualized, compounded rate of inflation in each country.

 c.
 Calculate the real rate of return for each stock market.